Shanghai, China

 The roof of the atrium remains below the roofline of the major volumes and cantilevers far out beyond the building towards the river and the road.
 At either end, the roof is supported by a colossal tapering column that draws attention to the entrances.
 The three dominant volumes are clad with translucent recycled glass, lending the complex an opaline quality.
 These façades, appearing iridescent during the day and prismatic at night, stand in contrast with the smooth brightness of the plaster clad hovering roof canopies.
 The pin-wheel configuration of the galleries is reinforced with large windows at their outer ends offering panoramic views over the park, the river and the city.

-The Centre Pompidou Paris and the publicly owned West Bund Group have agreed on a contract establishing a cultural partnership.
-In the five years following the opening, the Centre Pompidou is showing a number of exhibitions in the new museum as part of a cultural collaboration between France and China.
+In 2017 the Centre Pompidou Paris and the publicly owned West Bund Group established an ongoing partnership which has allowed the Centre Pompidou to show a number of exhibitions in the new museum as part of a cultural collaboration between France and China.